SamanHushi/sensorstick_minimal/README.md

 # minimal-co2-pcb

 > [!NOTE]
-> This board has been physically tested.
+> This board has not been physically tested.

 ## Todo